kevinrider/laravel-etrade/README.md

 ## Examples and demo

-`LarvelEtradeDemo` serves as both a complete demonstration of all E\*Trade API endpoints but also as example code of how to use the package in a variety of scenarios and trade types.
+`LarvelEtradeDemo` serves as a demonstration of all E\*Trade API endpoints but also as `EtradeApiClient` and `EtradeOrderBuilder` example code in a variety of scenarios and trade types.

 Run the interactive demo via artisan: